Home Recipes Cake and cookies

 Rhubarb cake with oranges landscape

 You can vary endlessly with this rhubarb cake with oranges.
 You can – for instance – replace the pistachio for different nuts.
 Think about almonds, hazelnuts or walnuts.
 I love the orange in this cake, but you could potentially leave it out if you want.
 I added almond flour to the rhubarb cake.
-I love almond flour in almost all cakes, but if you’re not a fan you can replace it for chufa, cassave flour or simply for more regular flour.
+I love almond flour in almost all cakes, but if you’re not a fan you can replace it for chufa, cassave flour or simply for more regular all-purpose flour.

 three pieces of rhubarb cake ready to be served